airatns/cuisine/README.md

 * **Guest**: has rights to view recipes, user pages, filter recipes by tags.

-* **Authorized user**: has rights to change his password, add recipes to the Favorites and to the Shopping List, subscribe to individual authors.
+* **Authenticated user**: has rights to change his password, add recipes to the Favorites and to the Shopping List, subscribe to individual authors.

 * **Administrator**: has rights to change the user's password, create a user account, create/edit/delete recipes, ingredients and tags, assign roles to users.